-Thalassaemia is an autosomal recessive haemoglobinopathy that originated in the Mediterranean region.
-The genetic defect causes a reduction in the rate of globin chain synthesis which causes the formation of abnormal haemoglobin molecules.
-The resultant microcytic anaemia is the characteristic presenting symptom of the thalassaemias.
+Thalassemia is an autosomal recessive hemoglobinopathy that originated in the Mediterranean region.
+The genetic defect causes a reduction in the rate of globin chain synthesis which causes the formation of abnormal hemoglobin molecules.
+The resultant microcytic anemia is the characteristic presenting symptom of the thalassemias.

-Normal adult haemoglobin is composed of HbA (98%) and HbA2 (2%).
-HbA contains two α globin chains / two β globin chains, and HbA2 contains two α globin chains / two δ globin chains.
+Normal adult hemoglobin is composed of HbA (98%) and HbA2 (2%).
+HbA contains two α globin chains and two β globin chains, and HbA2 contains two α globin chains and two δ globin chains.
 They are arranged into a heterotetramer.
-Thalassaemia patients produce a deficiency of either α or β globin, unlike sickle-cell disease, which produces a specific mutant form of β globin.
+Thalassemia patients produce a deficiency of either α or β globin, unlike sickle cell disease, which produces a specific mutant form of β globin.

 The β globin chains are encoded by a single gene on chromosome 11; α globin chains are encoded by two closely linked genes on chromosome 16.
 Thus, in a normal person with two copies of each chromosome, there are two loci encoding the β chain, and four loci encoding the α chain.
 Deletion of one of the α loci has a high prevalence in people of African or Asian descent, making them more likely to develop α thalassemias. β thalassemias are common in Africans, but also in Greeks and Italians.

-The thalassaemia trait may confer a degree of protection against malaria, which confers a selective survival advantage on carriers.
+The thalassemia trait may confer a degree of protection against malaria, which confers a selective survival advantage on carriers.

 - skull: the occipital bone is spared, due to lack of hemopoietic bone marrow 6